couchbaselabs/docs-ng/content/couchbase-manual-2.0/couchbase-server-manual-2.0.markdown

 ## Preface

-This manual documents the Couchbase Server database system, for the 2.0 release series.
+This manual describes the Couchbase Server database system, for the 2.0 release series.
 For differences between individual version within this release series, see the version-specific notes throughout the manual.